 - Deconstruct and analyze your own work and the work of others to evaluate the technical and aesthetic quality.

-- Explain and justify the elements of one's own a presented argument, creative work or process.
+- Explain and justify the elements of one's own presented argument, creative work, or process.

 - Listen to, evaluate, and respond critically to the ideas of others.

 - Solve problems utilizing resources to find the best solutions to development challenges.

 - Rapidly iterate (critically reexamine) each challenge or obstacle to arrive at the optimal outcome.

 - Convey ideas, information, and intentions effectively and in a manner that is appropriate to the topic, situation, and audience during presentation and critique.

 - Listen effectively in order to interpret accurately and critically the oral and nonverbal messages produced by others, and display regard for other speakers' points of view and be constructive in their critique.